CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 <img align="center" src="images/SDforRemoveTask.png">
 <div align="center">Figure 3: Sequence Diagram for Remove Task to show Component Interaction</div><br>

->Note how the `Model` simply raises a `TaskManagerChangedEvent` when Taskle's data are changed, instead of asking the `Storage` to save the updates to the hard disk.
+>Note how the `Model` simply raises a `TaskManagerChangedEvent` when Taskle's data is changed, instead of asking the `Storage` to save the updates to the hard disk.

 The diagram below shows how the `EventsCenter` reacts to the `TaskManagerChangedEvent`.
 This results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time.